Purity and quasi-split torsors over Pr\"ufer bases: Cohomology of groups of multiplicative type

-\bppt[Setup] Throughout this \S\S\ref{subsection-purity of mult} we assume the following, unless stated otherwise: \begin{itemize} \item let $X$ be a topologically locally Noetherian algebraic space, $Z\subset X$ a closed subspace, and $j:X\backslash Z\hra X$ the canonical open immersion; \item for every geometric point $\ov{z}\ra Z$, the strict local ring $\sO_{X,\ov{z}}^{\sh}$ is (geometrically) parafactorial\footnote{The topologically locally Noetherian assumption on $X$ implies that $\sO_{X,\ov{z}}^{\sh}$ (which is defined as usual using \'etale neighbourhoods of $\ov{z}$ in $X$) has a quasi-compact punctured spectrum, thus it is geometrically parafactorial if and only if it is parafactorial.}; \item let $M$ be an $X$-group algebraic space of multiplicative type, that is, its base change $M_{X'}$ is a group scheme of multiplicative type, where $X'\to X$ is some \'etale cover by a scheme $X'$. \end{itemize} \eppt
+\bppt[Setup] From now on we assume the following, unless stated otherwise: \begin{itemize} \item let $X$ be a topologically locally Noetherian algebraic space, $Z\subset X$ a closed subspace, and $j:X\backslash Z\hra X$ the canonical open immersion; \item for every geometric point $\ov{z}\ra Z$, the strict local ring $\sO_{X,\ov{z}}^{\sh}$\footnote{ {By a geometric point of an algebraic space we refer to a map from the spectrum of a separably closed field.
+For a given geometric point $\ov{t}: \Spec(\Omega)\ra X$, the strict local ring $\sO_{X,\ov{t}}^{\sh}$ of $X$ at $\ov{t}$ is defined as the filtered colimit of all $B$, where $\Spec(B)\to X$ is an \'etale map, along with a geometric point $\ov{t}_B:\Spec(\Omega)\ra \Spec(B)$ lifting $\ov{t}$.
+The strict local ring $\sO_{X,\ov{t}}^{\sh}$, up to isomorphism, depends only on the equivalence class of the geometric point $\ov{t}$: indeed, if $\ov{t}':\Spec(\Omega')\ra \Spec(\Omega)\xrightarrow{\ov{t}} X$ is another geometric point and $\Spec(B)\to X$ is an \'etale map, there exists a natural bijection between liftings of $\ov{t}$ and $\ov{t}'$ to $\Spec(B)$.
+Clearly, this definition aligns with the classical definition of strict local rings for schemes.}} is (geometrically) parafactorial \footnote{Note that the topologically locally Noetherian assumption on $X$ implies that $\sO_{X,\ov{z}}^{\sh}$ has a quasi-compact punctured spectrum, thus it is geometrically parafactorial if and only if it is parafactorial.}; \item let $M$ be an $X$-group algebraic space of multiplicative type, that is, its base change $M_{X'}$ is a group scheme of multiplicative type, where $X'\to X$ is some \'etale cover by a scheme $X'$. \end{itemize} \eppt

 \brem In the case when $X$ is a scheme, \Cref{lim-parafactorial}~(ii) implies that the first two assumptions above are equivalent to saying that the pair $(X,Z)$ is geometrically parafactorial in the sense of \Cref{geom-parafact}.
-Moreover, \Cref{geom parafact}~(i)--(ii) gives examples of such pairs $(X,Z)$, where $Z$ satisfies
+Moreover, \Cref{geom parafact}~(i)--(ii) gives examples of such pairs $(X,Z)$, where $Z$ satisfies the conditions

 \erem